BatchClayderman/generalReviewComments/README.md

 ## 公式问题

+### 公式与上下文不衔接

+The equations should be consistent with the context.
+In other words, each equation should be regarded as a part of the sentence.
+The punctuation mark at the end of the last statement before the equation should connect the statement and the equation smoothly, if there is.
+The punctuation mark at the end of the equation should correctly connect the equation and the following statement.

 ### 公式太长

 If the equation cannot be written on one line with the equation marker, please insert a line break before the appropriate plus or minus sign and ensure that the left side of all lines starting from the second line does not extend beyond the leftmost side of the first line.